Last updated on January 18th, 2023 at 05:10 pm

 If you own a bearded dragon, you already know that the spiky outcrops on your bearded dragon are actually surprisingly soft and pliable.
 In fact, if you pet them or rub them, they will typically give very easily under the pressure of your fingers.

 This can also be a quick way to tell if your beardie is stressed out or not.
-If i reach in and pet our beardie and feel that her spikes are prickly and stiff, I usually just leave her be that day.
-If I reach in and her spikes are soft, I know it’s a good day to spend some time with her.
+If we reach in and pet our beardie and feel that her spikes are prickly and stiff, we usually just leave her be that day.
+If we reach in and her spikes are soft, we know it’s a good day to spend some time with her.

 31. When they shed, they change color